 [Regulation 12C inserted in Gazette 17 Jan 2012 p.
 467-8.]

 12D.
-Making SG contributions
+Act s.
+4B contributions, when to be made and amount of

 (1) The Employer must make those contributions for each of the employee’s contribution periods.

 (2) The amount of the contributions for a contribution period must be equal to the amount that the Employer would be required under section 4B of the Act to contribute for the employee if —